Peebles High School – New Build

 Early Community Engagement in March 2020 started off feasibility work to replace the damaged elements of the school but in December 2020, a report identified that there were concerns about the impact on learners during the plans to refurbish and extend the school.

 In January 2021, a further report identified that there would be less impact overall to build a complete new school.

-Our Council Plan explains that ‘Fulfilling our Potential' is one of six key outcomes that we are seeking to achieve.
+Within our Council Plan ‘Fulfilling our Potential' is one of six key outcomes that we are seeking to achieve.